ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 Finally, the ``example-tech`` file is a template file for a process technology plugin configuration.
 We will copy this file, and replace its fields with the appropriate process technology details for the tech plugin that we have access to.
 For example, for the ``asap7`` tech plugin we will replace the <tech_name> field with "asap7", the Node size "N" with "7", and the path to the process technology files installation directory.

-We recommend copying these example configuration files and customizing them with a different name, so you can have different configuration files for different process technologies and designs.
+We recommend copying these example configuration files and customizing them with a different name, so you can have different configuration files for different process technologies and designs (e.g. create tech-tsmintel3.yml from example-tech.yml)

 Building the Design